noi26/MESA_summer_school-maxilab2-Day4/lab-3.md

 - The **triple-alpha process** ($'\(3\alpha\)'$): three helium nuclei ($'\(^4\mathrm{He}\)'$) fuse to form carbon ($'\(^{12}\mathrm{C}\)'$).
 It occurs in two steps: $^4\mathrm{He} + {}^4\mathrm{He} \rightarrow {}^8\mathrm{Be}$ and ${}^8\mathrm{Be} + {}^4\mathrm{He} \rightarrow {}^{12}\mathrm{C} + \gamma$.
 - The **$'\(^{12}\mathrm{C}(\alpha, \gamma)^{16}\mathrm{O}\)'$** reaction: a carbon nucleus captures an alpha particle to form oxygen (${}^{12}\mathrm{C} + {}^4\mathrm{He} \rightarrow {}^{16}\mathrm{O} + \gamma$).

-As was mentioned in the introduction to the maxilab, nuclear reaction rates and their dependence on temperature are uncertainty in RC evolution, leading to different stellar interior and different period spacing to compare with observations.
+As was mentioned in the introduction to the Maxilab, nuclear reaction rates and their dependence on temperature are uncertainty in RC evolution, leading to different stellar interior and different period spacing to compare with observations.
 Helium burning in RC stars is driven primarily by two nuclear reactions.